-Atrial fibrillation, the most common rhythm disorder, affects more than 10 million people in Europe, with a projected increase from 14 to 17 million by 2030.
+Atrial fibrillation, the most common arrhythmia, currently affects more than 10 million people in Europe, with a projection of 14-17 million by 2030.

-It is characterised by irregular and rapid heartbeats.
-It has a very debilitating effect on the quality of life of those affected.
-It is primarily responsible for strokes and is a risk factor for heart failure and dementia.
+It is characterized by irregular and rapid heartbeats.
+Very disabling, its impact on the quality of life of those affected is as great as that of coronary artery disease (myocardial infarction).
+It is the most common cause of cardioembolic stroke and a risk factor for heart failure and dementia.

 Understanding atrial fibrillation

-Atrial fibrillation is manifested by uncontrolled and ineffective contraction of the atrium which promotes the formation of blood clots.
-It has the effect of accelerating the heart and making it beat irregularly.
+Atrial fibrillation manifests itself by an uncontrolled electrical activation and thus an ineffective contraction of the atrium, which promotes the formation of blood clots.
+The heartbeat becomes rapid and irregular.

 Treating atrial fibrillation

-Several years ago, Liryc's clinicians identified the sources of atrial fibrillation in the pulmonary veins.
-This discovery helped to develop a curative treatment for this disorder.
+Several years ago, Liryc doctors identified the triggers of atrial fibrillation in the pulmonary veins.
+This discovery led to the development of a non-pharmaceutical treatment of this disease.

-This treatment consists of cauterising the pulmonary veins with a catheter to isolate these sources of arrhythmia.
-This has become the standard treatment: to date, more than 300,000 patients undergo it each year worldwide.
+This treatment consists of cauterizing the pulmonary veins by a radiofrequency catheter so as to exclude these arrhythmia triggers.
+This approach has become the treatment of reference: to date, over 300,000 patients undergo it each year worldwide.